Non-Enzymatic Mash (NEM) / Cold Mash.

 put lid on NEM

-I give it a good spray with sanitiser and put on the lid.
+Give it a good spray with sanitiser and put the lid on securely.

 put nem bucket in fridge